Easy Creamy Vegetarian Potato Soup

 Before cooking the potatoes, you may wonder if it is necessary to peel the potatoes.
 This is dependent on two things.
 The type of potato and your own preference.

 I generally always peel my potatoes, if I am going to use them in a soup.
 However, it is optional, especially if using a variety of potato with a very thin skin, like yellow or Yukon Gold.
-If you are using a variety of potato with a very thick hard skin, like russet, peel the potato before cooking it for soup.

-Potato soup from mashed potatoes
+Vegetarian potato soup from mashed potatoes

 Yes, you can make potato soup from mashed potatoes!
 This is a great way to make leftover mashed potatoes new again!

-Especially, with this simple recipe.
-Replace the cooked potatoes in the recipe with your mashed potatoes.
+Replace the cooked potatoes in the recipe with leftover mashed potatoes.
 Add the other ingredients and heat it up on the stove top.
-You will need to adjust the seasoning in the recipe, due to the added seasoning from the prepared mashed potatoes.

-Trouble shooting potato soup
+Trouble shooting vegetarian potato soup

 There are a few common things that can go wrong when making potato soup.